David Potts (TV personality)

 David James Potts (born 5 May 1993) is an English television personality.
-Since 2016, he has appeared as head rep on the ITV2 reality series Ibiza Weekender.
-He has also appeared on the E4 dating series Celebs Go Dating and has finished as runner-up on Celebs on the Farm, Celebrity Karaoke Club and Celebrity Ghost Trip.
+From 2016 to 2023, he appeared as head rep on the ITV2 reality series Ibiza Weekender and its successor Kavos Weekender.
+He has also appeared on the E4 dating series Celebs Go Dating and has finished as runner-up on Celebs on the Farm and Celebrity Karaoke Club.
+In 2024, he won the twenty-third series of Celebrity Big Brother.

 Life and career

-Potts was born on 5 May 1993 in Bolton, Manchester.
+Potts was born on 5 May 1993 in Bolton, Greater Manchester.
 In 2016, Potts joined the cast of the ITV2 reality television series Ibiza Weekender.
 He joined during the show's fifth series as assistant head rep, alongside Ellie Young.
 He later returned and became head rep from the sixth series onwards.
 In February 2019, Potts appeared in a celebrity episode of Dinner Date, where he went on dates with three different men.
 The following week he began appearing on the sixth series of the E4 dating series Celebs Go Dating.